Holistic Steering and Reporting

 Frequently asked questions

 SAP Cloud for Sustainable Enterprises is a flexible solution bundle of sustainability-focused applications to help companies achieve holistic sustainability management.
 Companies can now integrate sustainability metrics seamlessly into their end-to-end business processes.
-We realize each company is at a different stage of implementing sustainable performance, so SAP Cloud for Sustainable Enterprises provides maximum flexibility for customers to choose which solutions and capabilities they want to incorporate into their sustainability management portfolio at the time that is right for them.
+It’s the most comprehensive set of enterprise applications for sustainability management available.
+We realise each company is at a different stage of implementing sustainable performance, so SAP Cloud for Sustainable Enterprises provides maximum flexibility for customers to choose which solutions and capabilities they want to incorporate into their sustainability management portfolio at the time that’s right for them.
 The solutions can be broadly adopted for holistic management, or selectively implemented to operationalize specific areas of sustainability performance.
-The customizable suite is easy for companies to adopt with a single license, and SAP expert implementation support and our highly skilled partner ecosystem.
+The suite is easy for companies to adopt with a single licence, and SAP expert implementation support.

 SAP’s products and services help deliver environmental and social impact on four dimensions including climate action, circular economy, social responsibility, and holistic steering and reporting.

-• Holistic sustainability management: SAP’s sustainability and ESG reporting solutions contribute to a future where decisions in our global economy are made based on their sustainability impact.
-Example: SAP Sustainability Control Tower helps organizations connect their environmental, social, and financial data holistically so they can steer their business towards sustainability.
+- Holistic sustainability management: SAP’s sustainability and ESG reporting solutions contribute to a future where decisions in our global economy are made based on their sustainability impact.
+Example: SAP Sustainability Control Tower helps organisations connect their environmental, social, and financial data holistically so they can steer their business towards sustainability.

-• Climate action: SAP’s climate change solutions contribute to a future with zero emissions.
-Example: SAP Product Footprint Management enables organizations to assess and reduce greenhouse gas emissions of their products and operations along their entire value chain.
+- Climate action: SAP’s climate change solutions contribute to a future with zero emissions.
+Example: SAP Product Footprint Management enables organisations to assess and reduce greenhouse gas emissions of their products and operations along their entire value chain.

-• Circular economy: SAP’s circular economy solutions contribute to a future with zero waste.
-Example: SAP Responsible Design and Production enables organizations to make circularity a key principle of product design and production.
+- Circular economy: SAP’s circular economy solutions contribute to a future with zero waste.
+Example: SAP Responsible Design and Production enables organisations to make circularity a key principle of product design and production.
 It helps them re-use materials, protect resources, eliminate waste, and build regenerative businesses.

-• Social responsibility: SAP’s social responsibility solutions contribute to a future with zero inequality.
-Example: SAP Business Network and our SuccessFactors Human Experience Management (HXM) Suite provide the visibility needed to support organizations in integrating ethical and socially responsible sustainable business practices to ensure diversity, equity, and inclusion across the entire value chain.
+- Social responsibility: SAP’s social responsibility solutions contribute to a future with zero inequality.
+Example: SAP Business Network and our HXM Suite provide the visibility needed to support organisations in integrating ethical and socially responsible sustainable business practices to ensure diversity, equity, and inclusion across the entire value chain.

 The data used comes largely from our internal Best Run Intelligence team which has licensed the S&P 500 ESG disclosure data set and has run analysis on the data.
 Many of the S&P 500 companies are SAP customers.
 Other data comes from commissioned research conducted by Oxford Economics.